QB Mayfield starting for Panthers in Week 1 against Browns | Times Leader

 Click here to subscribe today or Login.

-CHARLOTTE, N.C.
-(AP) — The Carolina Panthers are turning to quarterback Baker Mayfield to lead their offense.
+CHARLOTTE, N.C.— The Carolina Panthers are turning to quarterback Baker Mayfield to lead their offense.

 Coach Matt Rhule announced Monday that Mayfield will start Carolina’s Sept.
 11 regular-season opener against his former team, the Cleveland Browns — a decision that had been anticipated for several weeks.